SAP/olingo-jpa-processor-v4/jpa-tutorial/QuickStart/QuickStart.md

   </dependency>
  ```

 * _odata-jpa-processor_ comes with a dependency to _odata-jpa-metadata_.
 The later one is responsible to convert the JPA annotations into OData metadata.
-The first one provides the necessary code to handle data requests like queries or changes. _odata-jpa-metadata_ can be used stand alone if the request handling should be done differently.
+The first one provides the necessary code to handle data requests like queries or changes. _odata-jpa-metadata_ can be used stand alone, if the request handling should be done differently.

-The other JPA Processor dependencies are optional:
+The other JPA Processor dependencies are **optional**:

 * _odata-jpa-spring-support_ contains a small set of parameter to be used in the Spring `application.yml`.
 * _odata-jpa-processor-cb_ contains an enhancement of JPAs Criteria Builder interface, which allows the JPA Processor to use window function ROW_NUMBER and LIMIT/OFFSET in sub queries.
 Two things have to be pointed out: